thetarnav/solid-devtools/solid-usage.md

 - There is no connection between a signal accessor and the signal object it belongs to.

   This is an usually an issue with jsx and components returning signals.
 I cannot show what the value is without calling the accessor which might have side effects.

+- No tools to mark "custom primitives" for devtools.
+For example `createResource` doesn't have a single instance that I can inspect—it's made up from multiple separate signals, computations and other values.